 Therapy Dog Handler Name:

 School: School Year:

 Rationale for therapy dog services in this school:

-Length of time the therapy dog and handler have worked together:
+Length of time the therapy dog and h nandler have worked together:

-Provide the Principal with all refine the second sec Therapy Dog certification through St. John proved Canadian association. for the Therapy Dog's training, veterinary care, her related costs. cate relevant information to the school community. staff to make this service a success for students. staff to make this service a success for students. staff to make this service a success for students. and dog care items. reaks" to the Therapy Dog as required, and remove a safe and environmentally friendly manner. om the school, should it exhibit any unprovoked ching, nipping, biting, etc.) until the plan is re- of staff, students, and visitors. om the school, should it exhibit any unprovoked ching, nipping, biting, etc.) until the plan is re-
+Therapy dog handler acknowledges and understands the responsibility to: Provide the Principal with all required documentation, certificates, including: Provide up-to-date proof of vaccinations, licensing, insurance, and liability coverage of not less than two million dollars.
+Provide documentation of Therapy Dog certification through St. John Ambulance or another approved Canadian association.
+Assume financial responsibility for the Therapy Dog's training, veterinary care, city/town/country license and other related costs.
+Assist the principal to communicate relevant information to the school community.
+Work cooperatively with school staff to make this service a success for students.
+Work cooperatively with school staff to make this service a success for students.
+Provide the required equipment and dog care items.
+Provide food, water, and "bio-breaks" to the Therapy Dog as required, and remove and dispose of animal waste in a safe and environmentally friendly manner.
+Remove the dog immediately from the school, should it exhibit any unprovoked behaviours (ie. Growling, scratching, nipping, biting, etc.) until the plan is reevaluated to ensure the safety of staff, students, and visitors.

 I acknowledge having read a copy of Saskatchewan Rivers Public School Division Administrative Procedure 151: Service Dogs in Schools.

 Name of therapy dog handler:

 Signature of therapy dog handler:

 Signature of principal: